telerik/kendo-ui-core/docs/controls/editors/editor/pasting.md

 * [`msConvertLists`](/api/javascript/ui/editor#configuration-pasteCleanup.msConvertLists)&mdash;Converts MS Word lists to HTML lists; enabled by default.
 * [`custom`](/api/javascript/ui/editor#configuration-pasteCleanup.custom)&mdash;Uses a callback function to create [s custom `pasteCleanup` option](#create-your-own-pastecleanup-fucntion).

-The example below demonstrates how to copy the HTML content above the Editor and paste it in the content area.
-Because of the enabled `span` option, `span` tags are removed.
+The following example demonstrates how to copy the HTML content above the Editor and paste it in the content area.
+Because of the enabled `span` option, the `span` tags are removed.

 ###### Example